-Here at Nant-y-Parc Primary School, we operate an inclusive policy with regard to Additional Learning Needs (ALN) provision where all pupils are given equal access to every aspect of school life.
+Here at Nant-y-Parc Primary School, we operate an inclusive policy regarding the Additional Learning Needs (ALN) provision, where all pupils are given equal access to every aspect of school life.

-The school has a designated ALNCo as well as a team of Learning Support Assistants (LSA’s) who are involved in providing a range of interventions for pupils.
-These interventions are tailored to meet the specific needs of pupils, which will usually include literacy and numeracy interventions, as well as a range of other interventions to address other needs e.g. developing greater emotional literacy through ELSA interventions.
+The school has a designated ALNCo and a team of Learning Support Assistants (LSAs) who are involved in providing a range of interventions for pupils.
+These interventions are tailored to meet the specific needs of pupils, which will usually include literacy and numeracy interventions, as well as a range of other interventions to address other needs, e.g., developing greater emotional literacy through ELSA interventions.

-Pupils who have an IDP, which recognises a specific educational need may also, if stipulated in their IDP, receive specific support from LSA’s provided by the local authority (1:1 support).
+Pupils who have an IDP, which recognises a specific educational need, may also receive specific support from LSAs provided by the local authority (1:1 support) if stipulated in their IDP.
+However, if it is deemed that additional learning provision is required, this does not necessarily mean 1:1 support.

 ADDITIONAL LEARNING NEEDS REFORM IN WALES - INFORMATION FOR PARENTS AND CARERS.